DK Metcalf impresses in 100 with a 10.37 but falls short of Olympic Trials

 “Because I’m a football player and an athlete first and a man of God,’’ he said.
 “I just do things because I want to do it.’’

 Metcalf had been reported to be training for the event in Arizona of late.
-He gave no interviews prior to the race but hinted at his participation with a tweet earlier in the week that showed him dropping track cleats on a track.
+He gave no interviews before the race but hinted at his participation with a tweet earlier in the week that showed him dropping track cleats on a track.
 He was then listed as officially entered in the meet shortly after.

 Metcalf did not run track at Ole Miss but did run on relays and did hurdles and the triple jump at Oxford (Miss.)
 High School.
 He was second in the state in both the 110 high hurdles and the triple jump as a senior.